Road bicycle racing: Stage races

 Stage races consist of several races, or stages, ridden consecutively.
 The competitor with the lowest cumulative time to complete all stages is declared the overall, or general classification (GC), winner.
 Stage races may also have other classifications and awards, such as individual stage winners, the points classification winner, and the "King of the Mountains" (or mountains classification) winner.
 A stage race can also be a series of road races and individual time trials (some events include team time trials).
 The stage winner is the first person to cross the finish line that day or the time trial rider (or team) with the lowest time on the course.
 The overall winner of a stage race is the rider who takes the lowest aggregate time to complete all stages (accordingly, a rider does not have to win all or any of the individual stages to win overall).
 Three-week stage races are called Grand Tours.
-The professional road bicycle racing calendar includes three Grand Tours - the Giro d'Italia, the Tour de France, and the Vuelta a Espana.
+The professional road bicycle racing calendar includes three Grand Tours – the Giro d'Italia, the Tour de France, and the Vuelta a España.